drts01/notes/stackedit/presentations/2020-py-env.md

 ---

-Python does not prescribe a
+Python does not prescribe a way to setup one's environment.
+This leads to